apneadiving/waterfall/README.md

 ```
 The huge benefit is that if you call services from services, everything will be rolled back.

+### Undo

+If you get to dam a flow, this would trigger the `reverse_flow` method in all Services previously executed.

+`reverse_flow` is not executed on the service which just failed, consider the `on_dam` hook in this case.

+Take this as a hook to undo whatever you need to undo if things go wrong.
+Yet, you probably do not need to bother about databases inserts: this is the purpose of `with_transaction`.

 ### FYI

 `Flow` is just an alias for the `Wf` class, so just use the one you prefer :)